 I did my Bachelor and Masters in World Religions and Culture in 2013 at the University of Dhaka, one of the most prestigious Universities in the World for Religious and Cultural Studies.
 In 2014, I joined as a lecturer at the same department.
 In 2016-2017, I did my 2nd masters in Religious Studies and Global Development as a Commonwealth Scholar at the University of Leeds.
 In November 2018, I was promoted as Assistant professor at Dhaka University.
-I taught modules like Religion, peace and Condlict, Bangladesh Studies, and Government & Politics.
-In October, 2019 I have started my PhD at the University of Leeds as a Commonwealth scholar again.
+I taught modules like Religion, peace and conflict, Bangladesh Studies, and Government & Politics.

 During my study, I received a number of awards such as Khaleda Manzoor i Khuda Gold Medal from the President of Bangladesh in 2014, the Deans Award in 2013 and 2014; and the Provost award in 2013 and 2014 for securing the first position in the department of World Religions and Culture, the University of Dhaka.

-In addition, I worked as a moderator of Dhaka University Debating Club and World Relgions Debating Club.
-I participated in many national and international debate competetions both as debater and adjudicator.
+In addition, I worked as a moderator of Dhaka University Debating Club and World Religions Debating Club.
+I participated in many national and international debate competitions both as debater and adjudicator.
 I played cricket and captained my team for many times.
-I love public speaking and I enjoy giving motivational lectures to the youths.
+I love public speaking and I enjoy engaging myself in policy talks.

 I have published few articles on variety of topics such as De-radicalisation of Terrorists: Theoretical Analysis and Case Studies, published in the Counter Terrorist Trends and Analyses (CTTA); Religion and politics in Bangladesh, Philosophy of Guru Nanak; and the Monotheistic concept of African Traditional Religions published in different journals.